swevans/thread.js/README.md

 <br/>

 #### Communicating with Threads
 You can communicate with threads using events or messages.
 Events are more flexible and powerful.

+* To communicate from the parent to the child thread, you call functions on the myThread instance.
+* To communicate from the child thread to the parent, you call functions on the Thread.parent static class member.

 The event example below sends a ping event to a thread and the thread sends a pong event back.
 ###### Events Example
 ```js
 /** Defines the code that will run in the thread. */